 Cash is pooled with other City funds to maximize investment opportunities and yields.
-Investment income resulting from this pooling is allocated to the respective funds, including the Measure R Transportation Fund on a monthly basis, based on weighted average cash balances in the fund.
+Investment income resulting from this pooling is allocated to the respective funds, including the Transportation Fund and the Transit Fund on a monthly basis, based on weighted average cash balances in each fund.
 For reporting of cash flows, the City considers all demand deposits and investments maturing within ninety days of their purchase to be cash and cash equivalents.
 Information regarding categorization of investments can be found in the City's financial statements.